 But this all begs the question: wasn't Old Town's an incontestable trademark?
 What does that status even mean if Portland was able to squeeze concessions out of the owner of a mark that could not be contested?

-“Incontestable” is a word that was born to appear in cease-and-desist letters.
+Incontestable is a word that was born to appear in cease-and-desist letters.
 But it does not mean what it appears to mean.
 It is not a fireproofing that wards off any possible challenge to a trademark.
-It’s more like flying business class compared to flying coach: it’s nicer, it does more things for you—but you’re not invincible.
+It's more like flying business class compared to flying coach: it is nicer, and it does more things for you but you are not invincible.

 Consider that a federal registration confers certain benefits on trademark owners.
 For example, it provides prima facie evidence of: